 The Orbán government views the AGRI interconnector as one of the potential means of obtaining gas from the Shah Deniz gas field located in the Caspian Sea about 70 kilometers from the Ajerbaijan’s capital city Baku.
-This gas field, which began production in 2006, is Azerbaijan’s largest.
+This gas field, which began production in 2006, is the largest in Azerbaijan.
 Gas extracted from the Shah Deniz field is transported from Azerbaijan through Georgia to Turkey via the South Caucuses Pipeline.

 However, in June 2013, the Shah Deniz Consortium, led by Britain’s BP and Norway’s Statoil, chose to transport gas extracted from the field to Europe via the planned Trans Adriatic Pipeline to run from Turkey through Greece and Albania and across the Adriatic Sea to Italy rather than through the proposed Nabucco-West pipeline.
 Hungary’s National Development Ministry that the Shah Deniz Consortium’s decision in favor of the Trans Adriatic Pipeline over the Nabucco-West pipeline would compel Hungary to focus on obtaining gas from the Shah Deniz field through planned and existing pipelines and interconnectors (source in Hungarian)